ForwardFinancing/forwardfinancing.github.io/_posts/2018-04-25-productivity-with-scripts-screencapture.md

 I felt comfortable enough with the utility to proceed after identifying how it would be used.
 All that was left was a matter of writing the bash script and making the file and extension names dynamic.

 I also decided that it would be very helpful to have the `<path_to_file>` copied to my clipboard.
 This would make the file easy to open in preview on the command line after the script ran with the command: `open <path_to_file>`.
 Having the path to the clipboard would also make it easier to locate in `Finder` for Mac (You can enter absolute path in `Finder` with `command` + `shift` + `G`).
-Luckily, Mac has the `pbcopy` command that allows you to paste to your system `Clipboard` via the command line.
+Mac has the `pbcopy` command that allows you to paste to your system `Clipboard` via the command line.
 You can read more about `pbcopy` by typing `man pbcopy` in your terminal.

 # Writing The Script

-I will not go a ton into bash scripting in this tutorial.
-There are plenty of other great tutorials and resources for that online.
-However, I will provide a brief description of my thought process and detailed comments within the attached snippet for the script.

-After looking into the `screencapture` utility, I learned that it requires one argument (`<path_to_file>`).
-This means that my script would at minimum require one argument as well.
-I didn't want to type out an absolute path or always invoke the script from my screenshot directory, so I decided I would only pass the file's base name to my script, and keep the path to my desired directory in a variable.
-I decided to concatenate the base file name argument with my desired directory within my script and pass this resulting absolute path to the `screencapture` command.
+Since the `screencapture` utility requires one argument (`<path_to_file>`), my script would at minimum require one argument.
+I didn't want to type out an absolute path or always invoke the script from my screenshot directory, so I chose to only pass the file's base name to my script, and keep the path to my desired directory in a variable.
+I then concatenated the base file name argument with my desired directory within my script and passed this resulting absolute path to the `screencapture` command.

-I decided that I may also want to specify the extension of the file.
+I wanted the flexibility to specify the extension of the file as well.
 I'm usually fine with `png` as an extension.
-To limit keystrokes, I decided that this would be the default extension for my screenshots.
-I also decided to make the extension a second optional argument to my script.
+To limit keystrokes, I made this the default extension for my screenshots.
+I also made the script able to accept a second optional argument to specify a different file type.
 ```sh
 #!/bin/bash